-Worldwide, the micro-mobility market has seen $5.7 billion invested into since 2015.
-This has spawned hundreds of scale up’s worldwide which in turn has given rise to the age old question, how do you fund these high growth companies while minimising dilution?
+Worldwide, the micro-mobility market has seen $5.7 billion invested since 2015.
+This has spawned hundreds of scale up’s worldwide which in turn has given rise to the age-old question, how do you fund these high-growth companies while minimising dilution?

 What type of businesses have Fuse Capital funded in the micro mobility sector?